emb-lib/arm-none-eabi-startup/README.md

 ## Startup

 Startup code is unified and very simple.
-It consists of `Reset_Handler` and two `weak` initializating functions.
+It consists of `Reset_Handler` and two `weak` initialization functions.

 #### Reset handler
 ```C++